srsran/srsRAN_Project_docs/docs/source/user_manuals/source/console_ref.rst

 Console Reference
 #################

-The gNB application runs in the console.
+Both the gNB and DU applications run in the console.
 When running, type ``t`` in the console to enable the metrics trace.

 A sample output showing bi-directional traffic can be seen here: